utec/easy-webhook-plugin/README.md

 # How it works?

-This plugin will launch a jenkins job with following parameters:
+When a event is triggered in your git repository manager (bitbucket, github, gitlab) or another platform, a jenkins job will be launched with following parameters:

 - webhook parameters
   - repositoryName